SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/03-filtering-sorting-data.md

 > > did not convert the column to numbers (notice the absence of the green font).
 > >
 > > Another thing to note is that sorting is not an action that you can undo/redo - it does not appear on Undo/Redo tab.
 > > This is because sorting only rearranges the order of the data, it doesn't change its content.
+This means
+> > the sorting will not change the cells in a column from text to numbers - rather, it will interpret the
+> > values as numbers for the purposes of sorting, but will keep the underlying data type unchanged.
 > {: .solution}
 {: .challenge}